 6. Use muscle-relaxant ointments like Tiger Balm or IcyHot to help keep the muscles relaxed as your drive and help alleviate any pain that does come along on the long trips.
-You can also take ibuprofen or acetaminophen to help keep the discomfort at bay.
+You can also ask your doctor about taking ibuprofen or acetaminophen to help keep the discomfort at bay.

 7. Wear loose-fitting clothes that are comfortable and won’t restrict your movements or apply extra pressure on your legs as you sit.
 Tight-fitting clothes add unnecessary strain on the thighs when you are sitting, and some pants can even add extra stress at the knees.
 So still with loose clothing to eliminate that additional factor.